 This story created, as you can imagine, quite a laugh in the room… Neil Armstrong’s family confirmed that this is a true story.
 Although some believe it’s a hoax, the story is funny regardless, and an example of humor in the most “extreme” of work environments.

 - How much do you laugh on a daily basis?
 Do you consider yourself fun to be with even at the toughest times?
 If you’re a leader, how do you promote it?

 - Make fun natural but intentional in your work environment.
 Go to sleep reflecting on at least one great laugh you had that day.

 P.S.
 Some of you may know that I did my graduate work at the University of Oregon.
 It is well known for its stirring academic and athletic programs… And the iconic movie, Animal House, was filmed there.
 So Garrett saw this, knew I’d enjoy it, and sent it to me.
 Considering he’s an Arizona Wildcat, that is unusually friendly.
-If you want to know how an Oregon Duck has fun, watch the following video:

 Fun at Work in the Triangle,

 One Millennial View: I do have to give credit where credit is due.
-That’s a hilarious video.
 Funny enough, here’s another couple cool pictures.
 (I’m not sure I’ve shared these before).
 They’re from my personal camera roll back in 2007, when I rushed the field in Arizona after my unranked Wildcats upset the then No. 4 Oregon Ducks on a brisk, beautiful Thursday Nov. night.
 The win effectively ruined Oregon’s post-season hopes, and started a fun and lasting rivalry.
 How perfect.
 Can’t wait to Duck hunt and keep and laughs going again this season!

 Edited and published by Garrett Rubis